bcoles/kasld/CONTRIBUTING.md

 firmware-/boot-stub-deterministic position — *not* the link-time
 default — so this signal MUST NOT be fed to `kaslr_disabled_pin`.

-The dmesg_kaslr-disabled component distinguishes the two by inspecting the exact reason string in the kernel's "KASLR disabled" line and emits the appropriate fact.
+The dmesg_kaslr_disabled component distinguishes the two by inspecting the exact reason string in the kernel's "KASLR disabled" line and emits the appropriate fact.
 The summary flag `kaslr.disabled` stays *false* in this state: the engine has not pinned the kernel to a known address,